technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 2/Lab 2 - Create an agent to help users learn.md

     the **Describe** section, enter the following phrases to trigger this topic:

-    Can you translate this?, Translate for me, I need a translation, Help me translate, Translate this sentence, Translate       this text, Can you help me with translation?
+    +++Can you translate this?, Translate for me, I need a translation, Help me translate, Translate this sentence,     Translate this text, Can you help me with translation?+++

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image45.png)